 Updates and feature releases are also an opportunity to address the concerns of your customers.
 You can fix bugs, introduce requested features and improve the user experience by listening to user feedback and testing design tweaks.

 This way, you’re not only maintaining the perceived value of your product but also showing your customers that you listen to them and care about their needs – a great characteristic for retaining customers.

 #3: Prioritise security

 One topic that isn’t discussed enough when it comes to customer retention is security.
-However, data from Cisco (pdf), 85% of companies rate cybersecurity as “extremely important” or “more important” than before the coronavirus pandemic, which is attributed to the increased security risks of working from home.
+However, according to Cisco, 85% of companies rate cybersecurity as “extremely important” or “more important” than before the coronavirus pandemic, which is attributed to the increased security risks of working from home.

 So customers are increasingly concerned about security and regulations like GDPR mean companies are more liable than ever for data breaches.
 At the same time, consumers are becoming increasingly concerned about security and privacy but, as shown by the latest research from McKinsey, few take adequate protective measures – instead, they expect companies to protect their data for them.

 The truth is, SaaS companies are expected to set a higher standard for security due to the nature of cloud technology and increased speculation over how tech companies like Google and Facebook handle data.